What is Information Technology?

 Computer networks are a basic but critical component of businesses.
 Each business network is built using multiple computers containing documents, applications, images, system tools, etc. Companies use network systems technicians to upgrade computer systems and develop wide area and local area network capabilities in order to keep vital company information accessible.
 Network administrators also keep their networks secure from a growing industry of hackers whose business it is to gather business intelligence by infiltrating a company’s data.

-Certifications built into IT Program: Students in the Information Technology Associate’s program can earn up to eight industry-recognized certifications as part of their coursework.
+Certifications built into IT Program: Students in the Information Technology Associate’s program can earn industry-recognized certifications as part of their coursework.

 Demand for IT Professionals